 As Joanna writes, "The best part about this recipe is that it can be made the night before, and then warmed up in the oven or microwave when it's time to eat."
 And boy, is it good served with Blue Bell ice cream on top if you're in Texas.

-As a tip, she says to buy a few extra bananas when you are at the grocery store and set them aside to ripen.
-Once they start to develop black spots, you know they almost ready to bake with.
+As a recipe tip for this banana bread, Joanna says to buy a few extra bananas when you are at the grocery store and set them aside to ripen.
+Once they start to develop black spots, you know they are almost ready to bake with.
 For a sweeter banana flavor, aim for bananas that are nearly all brown and even, if possible, almost black.

-So, how does Joanna serve it?
+So, how does Joanna Gaines serve her banana bread recipe?
 With a glass of milk, naturally.
-Oh and one other added ingredient: “It’s best served warm with a pat of butter on top.”
+Oh and one other added ingredient: "It's best served warm with a pat of butter on top."
 We could never argue with that.

 To read the full recipe, head on over to Magnolia Market.